TristanCacqueray/tristancacqueray.github.io/content/blog/from-ivy-to-vertico.md

 In this post, I will show how I migrated my completion framework from Ivy to Vert&co.

-In my last post, [[emacs-30|Why Emacs Is The Best]], I listed completion framework as the top feature of Emacs and I would like to explain this point in more detail.
+In my last post, [[emacs-30|Why Emacs Is The Best]], I listed completion framework as the top feature of #[[emacs]] and I would like to explain this point in more detail.

 :::{.flex .items-center .justify-center}
 ![vertico-nano](media/vertico-nano.png)